Ushas: Rigveda

 Ushas is mentioned in numerous hymns of the Rigveda.
 Forty of its hymns are dedicated to her, while her name appears in other additional hymns.
 She is thanked for and petitioned for driving away darkness in hymns 7.78, 6.64 and 10.172; bringer of light urged by Surya in hymn 3.61, and the chaser of evil demons in hymn 8.47.
 The Rigvedic hymn 1.48 describes her as drawn in a hundred chariots, revealed by the daily arrival of light, one who sets all motion to life and all life to motion, rousing people off to their duties.
 She is revered for giving strength in hymn 1.44, to Ṛta in hymn 3.61 and 7.75, and participating in daily restoration of order and fighting chaotic forces that threaten the world in hymn 1.113.

 Ushas is described in Vedic texts as riding in a shining chariot drawn by golden-red horses or cows, a beautiful maiden bedecked with jewels, smiling and irresistibly attractive, who brings cheer to all those who gaze upon her.
 She dispels darkness, reveals treasures and truths that have been hidden, illuminates the world as it is.
 Hymn 6.64 associates her with wealth and light, while hymn 1.92 calls her the "mother of cows" and one, who like a cow, gives to the benefit of all people.
-Hymn 1.113 calls her "mother of the gods", while hymn 7.81 states her to be the mother of all living beings who petition her.
+Hymn 1.113 calls her "mother of the gods", while hymn 7.81 describes her as the mother of all living beings who petition her.
 She is the goddess of the hearth, states hymn 6.64.
 She symbolizes reality, is a marker of time and a reminder to all that "life is limited on earth".
 She sees everything as it is, and she is the eye of the gods, according to hymns 7.75–77.

-She is variously mentioned as the sister of Ratri (night), Aditya and one who goes about her ways closely with deities Savitri and Surya.
+She is variously mentioned as the sister of Ratri (night, also referred to as Nacta), Aditya and one who goes about her ways closely with deities Savitri and Surya.
 She is also associated with Varuna (sky, water) and Agni (fire).

+Many hymns dedicated to Ushas in the Rig Veda, including RV 5.80 (see below), follow the metric structure of the Trishtubh.
+A large-scale computational study published by Dan C. Baciu in 2025 reveals that this meter that uses the same rhythmic cadence as the Sapphic stanza in ancient Greece and the Hymn to Nikala in Ugarit in 1400 BCE.
+The meter used for describing Ushas thus carries a similarly broad level of cross-cultural connections as the mythology itself.

+In RV 5.80.1-2, Ushas is invoked as follows: